Higher-order parabolic equations with VMO assumptions and general boundary conditions with variable leading coefficients: Abstract

 \section{Abstract}

-We prove weighted mixed $L_{p}(L_{q})$-estimates, with $p,q\in(1,\infty)$, and the corresponding solvability results for higher-order elliptic and parabolic equations on the half space $\R^{d+1}_{+}$ and on general $C^{2m-1,1}$ domains with general boundary conditions which satisfy the Lopatinskii--Shapiro condition.
-We assume that the elliptic operators $A$ have leading coefficients which are in the class of vanishing mean oscillations both in the time and the space variables, and that the boundary operators have variable leading coefficients.
+We prove weighted mixed $L_{p}(L_{q})$-estimates, with $p,q\in(1,\infty)$, for higher-order elliptic and parabolic equations on the half space $\R^{d+1}_{+}$ and on domains with general boundary conditions which satisfy the Lopatinskii--Shapiro condition.
+We assume that the elliptic operators $A$ have leading coefficients which are in the class of vanishing mean oscillations both in the time and the space variables, and that the boundary conditions have variable leading coefficients.
 The proofs are based on and generalize the estimates recently obtained by the authors in \cite{DG17}.

 \keywords{elliptic and parabolic equations, the Lopatinskii--Shapiro condition, inhomogeneous boundary conditions, mixed-norms, Muckenhoupt weights}